OpenSlides/openslides-backend/README.md

   `DATABASE_USER`
   User of database.
 Default: `openslides`

   `DATABASE_NAME`
   Name of database.
 Default: `openslides`

 * `AUTH_HOST`

   Host of auth service.
-Used by the `authlib` package.
+Used by the `osauthlib` package.
 Default: `localhost`

 * `AUTH_PORT`

   Port of auth service.
-Used by the `authlib` package.
+Used by the `osauthlib` package.
 Default: `9004`

 # Some curl examples